 The installments of the series are available for download on the MISA Zimbabwe e-resource located here: http://zimbabwe.misa.org/resource-centre/broadcasting-and-ict/

-The first two installments can be downloaded from here:
+The three installments can be downloaded from here:

 For more information a copy of the Cybersecurity and Cybercrimes Bill visit MISA Zimbabwe’s e-resource centre on : zimbabwe.misa.org